dfgHiatus/NeosWCFaceTrack/README.md

 ## Installation

-Please refer to the Wiki!
-We have also thoroughly documented the process as well on [Imgur](https://imgur.com/a/RUiewxc), be sure to take a look there as well.
+Please refer to the [Wiki](https://github.com/Ruz-eh/NeosWCFaceTrack/wiki/Installation)!

 # For Developers, read on